quebex

 Installation

-The framework consists of several components.
 After cloning the repository, individual components can be installed using cabal install.
 However, presently specific GHC versions are required; therefore, installation using Guix is recommended.
 For example, in order to install the quebex-cli component using Guix:

 $ guix time-machine -C .guix/channels.scm -- install -L .guix/modules/ quebex-cli